aboullaite/java-docker/Readme.md

 ### Benchmarking

-the `bench.sh` run each container and print at the end the total size of the image + the time it takes for teh container to run! for me I named the images: `plain`, `cdc`,`aot`,`graal` and `mod`.
-I prefixed each of them with `dc`!
+the `bench.sh` run each container and print at the end the total size of the image + the time it takes for teh container to run! for me I named the images: `plain`, `cdc`,`aot`,`graal`, `alpine` and `mod`.
+I prefixed each of them with `dj`!
 Executing the scripts shows below results in my machine:

 ```
 Image   size        Startup